Apex-Turbine/phoenix-doc/Components/Outputs/SQLiteOutput.md

   - Description: Only write when datapoint recording is active
   - Type: boolean
   - Default: false
-- immediatestart
+- optimize
-  - Description: Start recording immediately
+  - Description: Index the database when session completes for reading optimization
   - Type: boolean
-  - Default: true
+  - Default: false